SchweizerischeBundesbahnen/scion-toolkit/CONTRIBUTING.md

 For development, you can uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json`.
 This allows running tests or serving applications without having to build dependent modules first.

-The following is a summary of commands useful for development of `scion-toolkit`:
+The following is a summary of commands useful for development of `scion-toolkit`.
+See file `package.json` for a complete list of available NPM scripts.

-- `npm run toolkit-testing-app:serve`\
-  Serves the testing app against which end-to-end tests are executed at http://localhost:4200.

-- `npm run toolkit:e2e`\
-  Serves the testing app and runs end-to-end tests against it.

-- `npm run toolkit:test`\
-  Runs unit tests of the toolkit library.
+### Commands for working on the toolkit library

 - `npm run toolkit:lint`\
   Lints the toolkit library.

 - `npm run toolkit:build`\
   Builds the toolkit library.

-> See file `package.json` for a complete list of available NPM scripts.
+- `npm run toolkit:test`\
+  Runs unit tests of the toolkit library.

+- `npm run toolkit:e2e`\
+  Runs end-to-end tests of the toolkit library.
+Prior to test execution, the testing app is started.

+### Commands for working on the toolkit.internal library

+- `npm run toolkit.internal:lint`\
+  Lints the internal toolkit library.

+- `npm run toolkit.internal:build`\
+  Builds the internal toolkit library.

+- `npm run toolkit.internal:test`\
+  Runs unit tests of the internal toolkit library.

+### Commands for working on the testing application

+- `npm run toolkit-testing-app:serve`\
+  Serves the testing app on [http://localhost:4200](http://localhost:4200).\
+  Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

+- `npm run toolkit-testing-app:build`\
+  Builds the testing app into `dist` folder using the productive config.

+- `npm run toolkit-testing-app:lint`\
+  Lints the testing app.

+### Command for generating the changelog

+- `npm run changelog`\
+  Use to generate the changelog based on the commit history.
+The output is written to `CHANGELOG.md`, which will be included in `docs/site/changelog/changelog.md` using the template `docs/site/changelog/changelog.template.md`.

+### Command for generating GitHub Actions

+- `run-s github-actions:*:build`\
+  Use to generate the GibHub Actions used in SCION projects.

 </details>

 <details>